mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 * Programs that must read and write long-term data file storage;
 * Computations that model an actual sequence of events in time and use the state of the program to model information about the state of the simulated events.

-After introducing Scheme’s mechanisms for sequential programming, we’ll use those mechanisms to implement versions of two commonly used types of business computer applications, a spreadsheet and a database program.
+After introducing Scheme's mechanisms for sequential programming, we'll use those mechanisms to implement versions of two commonly used types of business computer applications, a spreadsheet and a database program.

 ---